-Ryan Anderson is a cultural anthropologist, writer, and photographer.
+Ryan Anderson is a cultural anthropologist.
 His current research focuses on the politics of development and land in Baja California Sur, Mexico.
-He is also an adamant advocate of Open Access publishing, challenging the current regime of student debt, and rethinking the state of Higher Ed.
 He is currently living out in the California desert, where he's working on his next move in the chess game that is life.
 You can reach him at ryan AT savageminds dot org or @anthropologia on twitter.

 November 2012.
 I’m at a community meeting in Cabo Pulmo, Baja California Sur, Mexico.
 It’s a gathering that includes members of the community of Cabo Pulmo, scientists, economists, planners, representatives from national and international NGOs, residents from surrounding communities, and development experts.
 The subject: the future of Cabo Pulmo and the East Cape.
 The problem: mass tourism development is slowly encroaching on the region.
 While the East Cape remains relatively undeveloped at present, this won’t last for long.
 Development is coming.